How Keith Helps Clients

 Outside the Office

-Keith enjoys spending time with his girlfriend, family, and friends.
-He likes playing volleyball and listening to music—he has even recorded some original songs.
+Keith enjoys spending time with his wife, family, friends, and miniature Australian Shepherd, Kylo.
+When Keith is not in the office, he likes playing volleyball, trying new restaurants with his wife, and listening to music—he has even recorded some original songs.

 Villanova University School of Law, J.D., 2021